MichaelCurrin/code-cookbook/recipes/javascript/packages/vue/tweets.md

+---
-# Tweets
+title: Tweets

-A feed of tweets.
+description: feed of tweets with Vue
+---

+Note this page focuses on the display of some tweet fixture data.
+You'll need to find other instructions for querying the Twitter API.
+And this is not recommended on the browser side because you'll expose your account's credentials, unless you do auth as the user.

 ## Sample

 Based on this [CodePen](https://codepen.io/jcfleetcomplete/pen/dyNOjoe).

-I found tht because it uses PrimeVue, though its `paginator` setup does nothing so I am just interested in the Vue part after doing my cleanup.
+I found that because it uses PrimeVue, though its `paginator` setup does nothing so I am just interested in the Vue part after doing my cleanup.

 - `index.html`
-    ```
+    ```html
     <!DOCTYPE html>
     <html lang="en">